garybgenett/gary-os/README.md

 several networking packages are installed.
 Instructions for Ethernet, Wireless and [OpenSSH] `sshd` are below.

-The [Funtoo Networking] page contains full details on all the configuration possibilities.
+The [Gentoo Networking] page contains full details on all the configuration possibilities.
 For the purposes of GaryOS, a simple single-interface configuration is likely all that is needed.